-Our board of directors, with the consent of the majority of the non-executive directors, may determine which part of our profits will be added to the reserves in consideration of our reserves and dividends policy.
-The remaining part of the profits after the addition to the reserves will be at the disposal of the General Meeting.
+The shareholders at the General Meeting may determine which part of our profits will be added to the reserves in consideration of our reserves and dividends policy.
+The remaining part of the profits after the addition to the reserves will be at the disposal of the shareholders at the General Meeting.
 Distributions of dividends will be made pro rata to the nominal value of each share.